google/zetasql/docs/functions-and-operators.md

 **Description**

-Extracts a JSON boolean and converts it to a SQL `BOOL` value.
+Converts a JSON boolean to a SQL `BOOL` value.

 Arguments:

 +   `json_expr`: JSON.
 For example:

     ```
-    JSON '{"name": "sky", "color": "blue"}'
+    JSON 'true'
     ```

+    If the JSON value is not a boolean, an error is produced.
 If the expression is SQL `NULL`, the function returns SQL `NULL`.
-If the extracted JSON value is not a boolean, an error is produced.

 **Return type**